 GMO Human Embryos Have Already Been Created.
 A meeting at the FDA on experiments to create GMO humans has brought disturbing information to light.
 Action Alert!
 Today, the US Food and Drug Administration held day one of a public meeting outlining the creation of genetically modified humans.
 These experiments won’t take place in the distant future.
 In fact, GMO embryos have already been created via in vitro experiments.

 Specifically, the FDA is discussing the genetic manipulation of human eggs and embryos in order to prevent inherited mitochondrial disease and treat infertility.
 While the FDA has stated that the agency “recognizes” that there are “ethical and social policy issues” to be considered—and despite the fact that forty-four countries have already banned this kind of genetic manipulation—the FDA won’t bother to discuss if human clinical trials should take place (that’s considered to be “outside the scope” of the meeting).
-An FDA document outlines disturbing potential pitfalls of clinical trials to create GMO humans: Mitochondrial DNA.
-Electron microscopy reveals mitochondrial DNA in discrete foci.
+An FDA document outlines disturbing potential pitfalls of clinical trials to create GMO humans:

+Origin Mitochondrial inheritance In most multicellular organisms, mtDNA is inherited from the mother (maternally inherited).
+Female inheritance Male inheritance Structure Replication Mutations What is mitochondrial DNA.
+Although most DNA is packaged in chromosomes within the nucleus, mitochondria also have a small amount of their own DNA.
 This genetic material is known as mitochondrial DNA or mtDNA.
 Mitochondria (illustration) are structures within cells that convert the energy from food into a form that cells can use.
 Each cell contains hundreds to thousands of mitochondria, which are located in the fluid that surrounds the nucleus (the cytoplasm).
 Mitochondria produce energy through a process called oxidative phosphorylation.
 In addition to energy production, mitochondria play a role in several other cellular activities.

 Eumetazoans are a major group of animals in the Five Kingdoms classification of Lynn Margulis and K. Taxonomy However, many skeptics emphasize the pitfalls and inconsistencies associated with the new data.
 References Mitochondrion.
 Two mitochondria from mammalian lung tissue displaying their matrix and membranes as shown by electron microscopy History The first observations of intracellular structures that probably represent mitochondria were published in the 1840s.
 Richard Altmann, in 1894, established them as cell organelles and called them "bioblasts".
 The term "mitochondria" itself was coined by Carl Benda in 1898.
 Leonor Michaelis discovered that Janus green can be used as a supravital stain for mitochondria in 1900.

 Friedrich Meves, in 1904, made the first recorded observation of mitochondria in plants (Nymphaea alba) and in 1908, along with Claudius Regaud, suggested that they contain proteins and lipids.
 Benjamin F. Kingsbury, in 1912, first related them with cell respiration, but almost exclusively based on morphological observations.
 In 1913 particles from extracts of guinea-pig liver were linked to respiration by Otto Heinrich Warburg, which he called "grana".

 Cristae Eukaryote.
 Eukaryotes can reproduce both asexually through mitosis and sexually through meiosis and gamete fusion.
 In mitosis, one cell divides to produce two genetically identical cells.
 In meiosis, DNA replication is followed by two rounds of cell division to produce four daughter cells each with half the number of chromosomes as the original parent cell (haploid cells).